 Students who make an adjusted gross income of $45,000 or less, are taking six or more credits and have applied for federal and state grant aid may be eligible to have the remainder of their tuition and educational fees balance paid for through this program.
 Current students who have already completed a financial aid application for the fall 2018 semester will be automatically considered for eligibility if they enroll for at least six credits in the spring 2019 semester.
 Students who have not yet filed for financial aid for academic year 2018-19 will have until Feb.
 15, 2019 to apply for CCOG awards.
 Potential students are encouraged to enroll for the spring semester starting Nov.
 1 either online or visiting one of the college’s three campuses.
 Continue reading

-The Atlantic Cape Community College Board of Trustees conducted their monthly meeting on Tuesday, May 22, at the Cape May County Campus.
+The Atlantic Cape Community College Board of Trustees conducted their monthly meeting on Tuesday, Sept.
+25, at the Mays Landing Campus.

 The following motions were approved by the Board of Trustees: Continue reading

 In honor of the 200th anniversary of its publication, Atlantic Cape Community College is adopting Mary Shelley’s “Frankenstein” as its official college book for the 2018-19 school year.
 Students, faculty and staff will commemorate it with a series of events beginning in October.

 Faculty members have also incorporated the famous text into their courses to illustrate how it still speaks to modern-day themes and values in today’s society.
 Continue reading

 Atlantic Cape Community College will provide information for those looking to earn their degree, begin a new career or enhance job skills at an open house, 1-3 p.m., Sunday, Oct.
 14, at the new Student Center of the Mays Landing Campus, 5100 Black Horse Pike.